headwinds/headwinds/docs/articles/google_app_password_help.md

         return False
 ```

-Depending on where you put this script, you can run it from Terminal.
+Depending on where you put this script, you can run it from your Terminal.
 In my case, I can run it like:

 ```
 python3 -c "from helpers.helpers_email import test_smtp; test_smtp()"